On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Results

 \subsection{Evolution of Dust, $M_{\rm d}$}

 In this final subsection, we examine our model predictions for the dust mass, $\Mdust$.
-As usual we focus on two representative systems at $z=5$: low-mass halos with $\Mhalo=10^7\,\Msun$ and high-mass halos with $\Mhalo=10^{10}\,\Msun$.
+As usual, we focus on two representative systems at $z=5$: low-mass halos with $\Mhalo=10^7\,\Msun$ and high-mass halos with $\Mhalo=10^{10}\,\Msun$, and we consider the behaviour expected for both instantaneous and delayed feedback scenarios.
 Figures~\ref{fig:FiducialGasStarDust10e7_Inst_vs_Del} and~\ref{fig:FiducialGasStarDust10e10_Inst_vs_Del} show the evolution of gas, stellar, and dust masses (solid, dot-dashed, and dashed curves, respectively) as a function of cosmic time for these two halo masses.
-As in our other plots, we track both the median trend and the $10^\text{th}$–$90^\text{th}$ percentile range of $\Mdust$.
+As in our other plots, we follow both the median trend and the $10^\text{th}$–$90^\text{th}$ percentile range of $\Mdust$.

 Across both mass scales, $\Mdust$ broadly traces the behaviour of $\Mg$, offset in normalisation by a factor of $\sim\!1/100$, with a similar level of scatter.
 This is expected: our model links dust growth to the SFR, $\dot{M}_\ast$, which depends directly on $\Mg$.
-The evolution also mirrors that of the gas-phase metal mass $\Zg$ (see Figure~\ref{fig:FiducialGasStarMetals10e7_Inst_vs_Del}), reflecting the fact that, to first order, $\Mdust$ can be obtained from $\Zg$ via a constant metals-to-dust ratio.
+The evolution also mirrors that of the gas-phase metal mass $\Zg$ (see Figure~\ref{fig:FiducialGasStarMetals10e7_Inst_vs_Del}), reflecting the fact that, to the first order, $\Mdust$ can be obtained from $\Zg$ via a constant metal-to-dust ratio.
 Consequently, the oscillatory behaviour of $\Zg$ is echoed in $\Mdust$.
 In our model, deviations from this constant ratio occur whenever dust destruction channels (equations \ref{eq:dust_dest}–\ref{eq:f_dust}) operate more efficiently than metal loss, particularly in high-mass halos where supernovae shocks dominate.
-The scatter in $\Mdust$ for a given SFR (itself scattered at fixed $\Mhalo$) implies that dust-based SFR estimates could be significantly biased if this intrinsic variation is not accounted for.
+The scatter in $\Mdust$ for a given SFR - which at fixed halo mass $\Mhalo$ will show a scatter as a result of variations in assembly history - implies that dust-based SFR estimates could be significantly biased if this intrinsic variation is not taken into account.